varrahan/blockchain-implementation/README.md

-# Blockchain Emulator
+# Blockchain Backend Implemetation

-This project is a blockchain emulator that provides a set of HTTP endpoints for interacting with a simulated blockchain.
+This project is a GO implemetation for a blockchain backend service that provides a set of HTTP endpoints for interacting with a simulated blockchain to make transactions and mine on a blockchain instance.

 ## Routes